matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 Currently, users will only be allowed to see
 * signatures made by their own master, self-signing or user-signing keys,
 * signatures made by their own devices about their own master key,
-* signatures made by other users' self-signing keys about the other users' own devices,
+* signatures made by other users' self-signing keys about their own respective devices,
-* signatures made by other users' master keys about the other users' self-signing key, or
+* signatures made by other users' master keys about their respective self-signing key, or
-* signatures made by other users' devices about the other users' master keys.
+* signatures made by other users' devices about their respective master keys.

 This is done in order to preserve the privacy of social connections.
 Future proposals may define mechanisms for distributing signatures to other users in